 UW Oshkosh will enforce active restraining orders issued by a court of law, including tribal courts, when provided notice of the order.
-Students who have a court-issued restraining order and wish to inform University Police can contact the Dean of Students office or University Police directly.
+Students who have a court-issued restraining order and wish to inform University Police can contact the University Police directly at 920.424.1212.
 Employees who have a court issued restraining order should notify Human Resources.
 Please be aware, notifying the University of an existing court-ordered restraining order may require the Title IX Coordinator to follow up as prescribed by Title IX.
 If your restraining order is being violated, regardless of whether you have informed the University Police or not, please call 911 immediately.

-No Contact Directives Issued by UW Oshkosh
+No Contact Orders Issued by UW Oshkosh

-One tool UW Oshkosh uses to support a safe, respectful, responsible educational and working environment is a no contact directive.
-A no contact directive is a university-issued directive prohibiting the recipient from having contact with -in any form- the individual or individuals named in the directive.
-A no contact directive may be issued as either a proactive measure or as a reactive measure to prevent additional incidents.
-The no contact directive is different than a restraining order/civil injunction issued by a court of law and may be issued independent of a university investigatory or disciplinary process.
-A no contact directive is issued when an authorized university official determines an individual should be prohibited from having contact with another individual or individuals.
-The individuals listed in a no contact directive can include, but might not be limited to complainants, respondents, and witnesses.
-No contact directives are often issued while investigating cases involving allegations of sexual harassment, sexual assault, dating/domestic violence, sexual exploitation, or stalking.

-A no contact directive may include the following language:
+When appropriate, UW Oshkosh uses a no contact order to support a safe and accessible campus environment.
+A no contact order is a university-issued directive prohibiting the recipients from having contact in any form with each other.
+A no contact order is not a sanction but a way to maintain the status quo and reduce the stress of all parties.
+A no contact order is different than a restraining order issued by a court of law and may be issued independent of a university investigatory or disciplinary process as a supportive measure.
+A no contact order is issued when an authorized university official determines if an individual should be prohibited from having contact with another individual or individuals.
+No contact orders are most often issued after a report of sexual misconduct or while investigating sexual misconduct cases involving allegations of sexual harassment, sexual assault, dating or domestic violence, sexual exploitation, or stalking.
+A no contact order may prohibit the following types of contact: